2014 SEC Championship Game: Notes

 The winner of the SEC Championship Game had competed in the last 8 BCS National Championship games, posting a 6–2 record.
 This was the inaugural season of the College Football Playoff, replacing the Bowl Championship Series.
 The winner of the game, if not selected for the playoff, would normally have played in the Sugar Bowl.
 However, because that year's Sugar Bowl was to host a national semifinal playoff game, the team would be sent to either the Cotton Bowl, Orange Bowl, Peach Bowl, or the Fiesta Bowl.
+Since the winner, Alabama, ended up as the #1 playoff seed, they ended up playing in the Sugar Bowl anyway.

 Teams

 Alabama

 The Tide began their season with a 4–0 start before being upset by No. 11 Ole Miss on October 4.
 Since then, they won their last seven games, including knocking off No. 1 Mississippi State.
 Alabama closed out the regular season with a 55–44 win over No. 15 Auburn to avenge last year's loss, and finished 7–1 in conference play, 11–1 overall.
 The Crimson Tide are entering their 9th SEC Championship Game, having won in their last two appearances (and eventually the BCS National Championship Game), and have a 4–4 overall record in the game.
 Alabama was able to clinch the Western Division on November 29 prior to the Iron Bowl game kicking off, as Ole Miss defeated Mississippi State in the Egg Bowl to drop Mississippi State to 6–2 in SEC play.